 2. A Signed Business Associates Agreement (BAA) –

 One thing that a traditional web hosting company will NOT provide you with is a signed, legal agreement (BAA) promising to protect your medical data.
 The reason for this is that they don’t have the infrastructure or expertise to do so.
 Yet this is exactly what is required of a HIPAA host.
 A BAA means they understand and accept liability to protect your data; if they don’t offer this, make sure you ask for one.

 3. Appropriate physical and technical safeguards –

-In accordance with the HIPAA Security Rule, your hosting company should have in place appropriate physical safeguards to help ensure the confidentiality, integrity and security of PHI.
-Ask if they have policies and procedures in place for this.
+In accordance with the HIPAA Security Rule, your hosting company should maintain appropriate physical safeguards to help ensure the confidentiality, integrity, and security of PHI.
+Ask them if they have policies and procedures in place for this.
 There should be safeguards to protect IT facilities [IT departments, data centers, etc.] and the equipment therein from unauthorized physical access, tampering, and theft.
 This would include personnel and property controls, locked doors, restricted area warning signs, cameras and alarms, security services, etc.

 4. Encryption, both in-transit and in storage –